coders-school/cpp-fundamentals/module2/06_map.en.md

 discs[4] = "Harry Potter";
 ```

-Assigning something to a map element with `operator[]` makes:
+Assigning something to a map element with `operator[]` makes it so:
 <!-- .element: class="fragment fade-in" -->

 * <!-- .element: class="fragment fade-in" --> if there is already a value for a given key, we will replace it.
-* <!-- .element: class="fragment fade-in" --> when there is no value for a given key, we will create a new pair (key, value)
+* <!-- .element: class="fragment fade-in" --> if there is no value for a given key, we will create a new pair (key, value)

 ___
 <!-- .slide: style="font-size: 0.8em" -->